Emmanuel Sanders Player Prop Bets for NFL Week 8 | Buffalo vs. Miami 10/31/2021

 Season Stats

-- Sanders has 24 receptions (on 39 targets) for 413 yards and four touchdowns, averaging 68.8 yards per game.
+- This season Sanders has caught 24 passes on 39 targets for 413 yards and four touchdowns, averaging 68.8 yards per game.

 - So far this season, 16.8% of the 232 passes thrown by his team have gone Sanders' way.